Key takeaways

 Case studies relevant to your field

-This is another important factor in choosing a software development partner: apps in different fields have their distinguishing features.
+This is another important factor in choosing the right software development partner: apps in different fields have their distinguishing features.
 For instance, software products in foodtech, fintech, and retail industries will significantly vary in their functionality.
 If your area of interest is highly specific, you should look for relevant cases.

 Long-term working experience